src-its/ca-policies/CA-table_awareness.md

     * make posters that advertise the program as a whole
         * consider posting on doors to the library, on the bulletin board in the dining hall, and at the Student Union
 * ask professors to help promote the program in class&mdash;especially for shifts that relate to their course (for example, but advertising sessions about learning R during 'Intro to Stats')
-   - note that some CAs have proposed to create alist of courses that use special software or programs and to direct announcements for relevant tutorials to those classes / professors
+   - note that some CAs have proposed to create a list of courses that use special software or programs and to direct announcements for relevant tutorials to those classes / professors
 * add an announcement to the front page of the SRC portal (my.simons-rock.edu)
 * ask RDs to help raise awareness of `@thCAtable` during house meetings
 * explore the possibility of getting ACE credits for attending (or hosting) a library shift